 systemctl status nginx

-Once you have confirmed that Nginx is running correctly, you can proceed to create a new server block file at /etc/nginx/conf.d/jellyfin.conf.
+Once you have confirmed that Nginx is running correctly, you can create a new server block file at /etc/nginx/conf.d/jellyfin.conf.
 In this example, we will use the subdomain jellyfin.example.com.

 sudo nano /etc/nginx/conf.d/jellyfin.conf